npit/nlp-semantic-augmentation/README.md

 ```python
 python3 main.py
 ```
-Else, specify a configuration file
+Given that the example configuration uses a tiny subset of glove embeddings and very small portion of 20-Newsgroups dataset, awful performance is expected.
+For a real-world classification run, please supply a configuration file:
 ```
 python3 main.py myconfig.yml
 ```
+Instructions on writing the configuration are presented below.

 ## Configuration
 Configuration is performed via the `.yml` file.
 Common configuration parameters are outlined below:

 ### Dataset
-Specify the acquisition of the dataset.
+Specify the dataset to use in the run.
 Publicly available distributions of [Reuters](https://martin-thoma.com/nlp-reuters/) and [20Newsgroups](http://qwone.com/~jason/20Newsgroups/) are supported, via python library API implementations.
-Additionally, custom json datasets are processable, using the format specified in the `ManualDataset` class.
+Additionally, custom datasets in json format are processable, using the layout specified in the `ManualDataset` class.
 Instance and class limiter parameters are available for testing purposes.

 | parameter | candidate values | description |
 | :--- | --- | --- |